chertik77/TaskPro-frontend/README.md

 - **Task Management Made Simple:** Add, edit, and prioritize tasks.
 Use filters to focus on high-priority items.

-- **Drag and Drop:** Move tasks around easily with drag-and-drop, making your workflow smooth and hassle-free.
+- **Drag and Drop:** Move tasks or columns around easily with drag-and-drop feature, making your workflow smooth and hassle-free.

 - **Switch Themes:** Choose between light, dark, or violet themes to match your style and mood.